jturnley/BA2Manager/NEXUS_DESCRIPTION.md

 Fallout 4 has a hard engine limit: it can only load around **255 BA2 archive files** (including the base game and DLCs).
 If you go over this limit, your game will crash, textures will vanish, or audio will break.

 ### ✅ The Solution
-**BA2 Manager Pro** scans your load order, counts your BA2s, and lets you safely **extract** mod archives into loose files.
+**BA2 Manager** scans your load order, counts your BA2s, and lets you safely **extract** mod archives into loose files.
 This lowers your BA2 count while keeping the mod active in your game.
 It handles everything automatically—backups, extraction, and restoration.

 ---